 Cathay Pacific launches its first U.S. dollar bond in 25 years

-May 9 (Reuters) - Hong Kong's Cathay Pacific 0293.HK has launched its first U.S. dollar bond in 25 years, according to a term sheet seen by Reuters.
+HONG KONG, May 10 (Reuters) - Hong Kong's Cathay Pacific 0293.HK launched its first U.S. dollar bond in 25 years, a term sheet seen by Reuters showed on Monday.

-The deal consists of a 5.25 year senior unsecured notes issuance with an initial price guidance of 5.2%.
+The deal will see issuance of 5.25-year senior unsecured notes with an initial price guidance of a 5.2% coupon.

+The term sheet showed that potential investors have been told the issue will be of 'benchmark size' which indicated it will be at least $500 million.

+Cathay did not immediately respond to a request for comment from Reuters.

 ((Kanishka.Singh@thomsonreuters.com; +91 8061822801;))